Kearl Lake Slurry Preparation Plant

 Fort McMurray, Alberta, Canada

-The purpose of the plant is to prepare ore for hydro-transport to the process plant.
-This process entails receiving dry crushed ore from two feed conveyors, mixing it with hot water, screening and crushing it as required and pumping it to subsequent processing units.
-The building houses the following equipment: slurry pumps, pump boxes, mix boxes, chutes, vibrating screens and a secondary crusher.
+The plant serves the crucial function of preparing ore for hydro-transport to the process plant.
+This involves receiving dry crushed ore from two feed conveyors, mixing it with hot water, screening and crushing it as necessary, and subsequently pumping it to the next processing units.
+Within the facility, various equipment is housed, including slurry pumps, pump boxes, mix boxes, chutes, vibrating screens, and a secondary crusher.
+These components work in tandem to facilitate the efficient processing of ore as part of the overall production workflow.

 MGA acted the engineer of record for the structural, mechanical and piping stress analysis.
 The scope of work included: